dwyl/learn-flutter/Flutter_TDD_Architecture_Course_notes.md

 }
 ```

-The last version of the `NumberTriviaRepositoryImpl`file will contain the following code.
+The last version of the `NumberTriviaRepositoryImpl` file will contain the following code:

 ```dart
 typedef Future<NumberTrivia> _ConcreteOrRandomChooser();